dudo/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 # HTTP Kafka Proxy

-Zilla lets you configure application-centric REST API and SSE stream endpoints that unlock Kafka event-driven architectures.
-Zilla gives the developer freedom to define their own HTTP mapping to Kafka, with control over the topics, message key, message headers, and payload.
-Zilla enables an HTTP client to connect and interact with Kafka without needing to understand Kafka-specific paradigms.
+Zilla lets you configure application-centric REST APIs and SSE streams that unlock Kafka event-driven architectures.
+A developer has the freedom to define their own HTTP mapping to Kafka, with control over the topics, message key, message headers, and payload.
+Any HTTP client can interact with Kafka without navigating Kafka-specific paradigms.

 ## Configure Endpoints

-Zilla can be configured to map REST APIs to Kafka using the [http-kafka](../../reference/config/bindings/binding-http-kafka.md) binding in `zilla.yaml`.
-Zilla can map route REST urls using [wildcard pattern matching](../../concepts/config-intro.md#pattern-matching) and [dynamic path params](../../concepts/config-intro.md#dynamic-path-parameters).
+Zilla can map REST APIs to Kafka using the [http-kafka](../../reference/config/bindings/binding-http-kafka.md) binding in `zilla.yaml`.
+Zilla routes REST urls using [wildcard pattern matching](../../concepts/config-intro.md#pattern-matching) and [dynamic path params](../../concepts/config-intro.md#dynamic-path-parameters).
+Dynamic path matching and custom message routing from endpoints to Kafka topics help prevent API lock-in.

 ### HTTP request methods

-Zilla separates the HTTP request methods in two groups called capabilities, produce and fetch.
-The [produce](../../concepts/config-intro.md#the-fetch-capability) capability handles method types `POST`, `PUT`, `DELETE`, and `PATCH` that put messages onto Kafka topics.
-The [fetch](../../reference/config/bindings/binding-http-kafka.md#with-capability-fetch) capability handles the `GET` method that gets messages off of Kafka topics.
-This enables CRUD object management on a single Kafka topic.
+Zilla separates the HTTP request methods into two groups called capabilities: produce and fetch.
+The [produce](../../concepts/config-intro.md#the-fetch-capability) capability handles method types `POST`, `PUT`, `DELETE`, and `PATCH` that produces messages onto Kafka topics.
+The [fetch](../../reference/config/bindings/binding-http-kafka.md#with-capability-fetch) capability handles the `GET` method that fetches messages from Kafka topics.
+One exception is for a route managing async correlation.
+The `produce` route will have two when clauses: a `PUT` clause for submission and a `GET` clause matching the `async.location` path returned to the caller.

 ## Correlated Request-Response

 Zilla manages the HTTP lifecycle with the request and response payload on the event stream over a pair of Kafka topics.
 Each request message is correlated to the corresponding response message with a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.
-Correlated messages can be on the same or different Kafka topics.

 ### sync

-A synchronous interaction from the client will open the connection and wait for the correlated response message to be delivered to the caller.
+A synchronous interaction from the client will open a connection, producing a request message.
+The connection will remain open, waiting for the correlated response message to be fetched and returned to the caller.

 ### async

-An asynchronous interaction includes a `prefer: respond-async` header which will immediately return with `202 Accepted` plus the location to retrieve a correlated response.
-The client then sends a request to the returned location with the `prefer: wait=N` header to retrieve the correlated response as soon as it becomes available, removing the need for client polling.
+An asynchronous interaction includes a `prefer: respond-async` header.
+After producing a request message, the connection will immediately return with `202 Accepted` plus the location path to retrieve a correlated response.
+The client then sends a request to the returned location path with the `prefer: wait=N` header to retrieve the correlated response as soon as it becomes available, removing the need for client polling.

 ## SSE Streaming

-The Zilla Server-sent Events (SSE) Kafka Proxy exposes an SSE stream of Kafka messages.
+The Zilla Server-sent Events (SSE) Kafka Proxy exposes an SSE stream of Kafka messages using the [sse-kafka](../../reference/config/bindings/binding-sse-kafka.md) binding.

 An [SSE](https://html.spec.whatwg.org/multipage/server-sent-events.html) server allows a web browser using the `EventSource` interface to open a connection and receive a stream of text from the server, interpreted as individual messages.
 Zilla relays text messages on a Kafka topic into the event stream.
-Individual Kafka topics can be mapped to the client connection path.

 ### Message Filtering

-The source topic for messages is defined in a route, and the route is matched by the path defined for the client to connect.
+The message source topic is defined in a route, and the route is matched by the path defined for the client to connect.
 A route can [filter](../../reference/config/bindings/binding-sse-kafka.md#routes-with) the messages delivered to the SSE stream using the message key and headers.
 A filter's value can be statically defined in the config or be pulled from a [path param](../../concepts/config-intro.md#dynamic-path-parameters).

 ### Reliable Delivery

 Zilla sends the event id and last-event-id header to recover from an interrupted stream without message loss and without needing the client to acknowledge message receipt explicitly.
-An interrupted SSE stream can recover by connecting to any Zilla instance in the same auto-scaling group because each Zilla instance is stateless.
+An interrupted SSE stream is recovered by connecting to any Zilla instance in the same auto-scaling group because each Zilla instance is stateless.

 ## Oneway

-Clients can produce an HTTP request payload to a Kafka topic.
-A Kafka message key and/or headers can be set using [path params](../../concepts/config-intro.md#dynamic-path-parameters).
+Clients can produce fire and forget HTTP request payload to a Kafka topic.
+The Kafka message key and headers are set using [path params](../../concepts/config-intro.md#dynamic-path-parameters).

 ## Cache

-Bindings can retrieve messages from a Kafka topic, filtered by message key and/or headers, with key and/or header values extracted from the [path params](../../concepts/config-intro.md#dynamic-path-parameters).
+Bindings can retrieve messages from a Kafka topic, filtered by message key and headers, with the key and header values extracted from the [path params](../../concepts/config-intro.md#dynamic-path-parameters).

 An HTTP response returns with an `etag` header.
-This fetch supports a conditional `GET if-none-match request`, returning `304` if not modified or `200` if modified (with a new `etag` header).
+This fetch supports a conditional `GET if-none-match request` returning `304` if not modified or `200` if modified (with a new `etag` header).

 ## CORS